A massive tech outage is causing worldwide disruptions. Here's what we know - KVIA

 Is there a fix?

-Disruptions on Friday have continued hours after CrowdStrike first identified the issue.
-But both the company and Microsoft say that they’re working to get systems back online.
+Disruptions on Friday continued hours after CrowdStrike first identified the issue.
+But both the company and Microsoft said that they’re working to get systems back online.

-Microsoft 365 posted on social media platform X that the company was “working on rerouting the impacted traffic to alternate systems to alleviate impact” and that they were “observing a positive trend in service availability.”
+CrowdStrike President and CEO George Kurtz later apologized.
+“We understand the gravity of the situation and are deeply sorry for the inconvenience and disruption,” he wrote on social media platform X.

-Spokesperson Frank X. Shaw added in an emailed statement that the company was “actively supporting customers to assist in their recovery.”
+Microsoft spokesperson Frank X. Shaw said that the company was “actively supporting customers to assist in their recovery.”
 Both CrowdStrike and Microsoft are also appearing to engage IT personnel on official online channels, such as Reddit.

+While the problem is fixable, it requires some expertise — and its impacts could last long past Friday, with Kurtz noting earlier that some customers may need a “manual” fix.
+Cybersecurity experts also warn of bad actors who may reach out claiming they can help.
+Smaller companies or organizations with less IT resources are particularly at risk.

+Gartner analyst Eric Grenier noted that those affected should make sure they’re talking to trusted organizations as they work towards recovery.
+“Attackers will definitely prey on organizations as a result of this,” he said.